A Special Mother’s Day

 5. Share your experience with others: If you have a life example of how God has blessed you and how you have given back to Him, share your story.
 Tell your small group, your friends, and your family about how you’ve been blessed and how you’ve been able to bless others.

 6. Increase your giving: Despite rugged inflation, you may have some additional money that can be given to the kingdom.
 Rather than increase your standard of living, instead increase your standard of giving (a quote from Randy Alcorn).
 Increase your giving to Idlewild’s kingdom investments, join Pastor Edgar in that goal, or increase your giving to other Christian ministries.
 Please consider The Idlewild Foundation and its Fund 1:27 where 100% of any donation goes to ministry.
-Nothing – not one cent – goes to salaries, overhead or administrative costs.
+Nothing – not one cent – goes to our salaries, overhead or administrative costs.
 Give over and above the tithe and enjoy the joy of generosity.
 For a bit of help encouraging that, read More on the Tithe – Tithes and Offerings 1, More on the Tithe – Tithes and Offerings 2, and Science Proves That It Is More Blessed to Give Than Receive.

 Here’s another idea!
 Why not spend some time reviewing your spending for last year?
 By looking at your bank and charge card statements you’ll get a pretty good picture of where your money was spent and what your priorities have been.
 Did you find ways to glorify God through any of your spending?
-Did your spending in 2023 give more glory to yourself than to God?
+Did your spending in 2024 give more glory to yourself than to God?
 Could you do better?
 Give God the credit He is due.
-He made your income and your abilities (and every breath you took in 2023) possible.
+He made your income and your abilities (and every breath you took in 2024) possible.

 Deuteronomy 8:18